Chart Color Schemes

 Educational achievement in Scarborough places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Scarborough's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 44.7% have university qualifications, compared to 27.9% in Western Australia (WA) and 29.0% in the SA4 region.
-Bachelor degrees are most prevalent at 31.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (4.1%).
-Vocational credentials are also common, with 31.2% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.0% and certificates for 19.2%.
+Scarborough's educational attainment exceeds broader benchmarks.
+Among residents aged 15+, 44.7% hold university qualifications compared to WA's 27.9% and the SA4 region's 29.0%.
+Bachelor degrees are most common at 31.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (4.1%).
+Vocational credentials are also prevalent, with 31.2% of residents holding them - advanced diplomas at 12.0% and certificates at 19.2%.

 Frequently Asked Questions - Education